TheDSCMan1968/debian-inadyn/README.md

-# Debian + Alpine Linux Docker Image
+# Debian + Inadyn 1.99 Docker Image for DNSOMatic

 This repository contains a Dockerfile for building a lighweight Docker image with the [inadyn](http://troglobit.com/inadyn.html)